g-nightingale/marl-ctf-development/README.md

 # Multi-Agent Reinforcement Learning Capture the Flag
-This repository contains the code used in my study on agent specialisation in heterogenous agents, using reinforcement learning.
+This repository contains the code used in my study on agent specialisation with heterogeneous agents, using reinforcement learning.

 ### The Important Stuff
 The key files in this repository are: